 I’ve been asking God how He wants to shape me for this new year.
 Not a resolution.
 Not a goal.
-But a clarifying of who I am to be, how I am to become.
+A clarifying of who I am to be, how I am to become.
 I’ve been listening for His response, waiting to hear.

 As Advent turned to Christmas, as December moved towards January, I’ve journaled, imagined, even read some of those end-of-the-year evaluative thought-provoking questions.
 I’d imagined it would be a hint of what’s in store for the year ahead, my part in His story.
 I really wanted to know before the year changed from old to new.

 Did it have to do with this good and glorious calling as a wife?
 A mother?
 A grandmother?
 A friend?
-Did it have to do with expanding my role as an author?
-Speaker?
-A Spiritual Director?
+Did it have to do with expanding my role as a Spiritual Director? a writer?
+An encourager?
 Is there something new I’m being called towards?

 Seeking His shaping for me, the silence continued.
 Even on the last day of the year, the silence was unbroken.